getzep/zep-js/README.md

 ## Exceptions

-### APIError
-- `constructor(code: number, message: string)`: Constructs a new APIError instance.
----
 ### ZepClientError
-- Custom error class for ZepClient errors.
+- Base error class for ZepClient errors.
 - `constructor(message: string, response_data?: any)`: Constructs a new ZepClientError instance.
 ---
 ### UnexpectedResponseError